AdobeDocs/workfront.pt-BR/help/quicksilver/planning/best-practices.md/30-day-launchpad.md

 * **Eficiência:** a automação reduz o tempo desde a aprovação estratégica até o início do projeto.

-* **Confiança:** as partes interessadas usam linhas do tempo do WFP em vez de painéis de status manuais para revisões.
+* **Confiança:** as partes interessadas usam as linhas do tempo do Workfront Planning em vez das áreas de status manuais para revisões.